HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - These modifications resulted to better Response Time and Throughput by 50 percent.
 Detailed data are shown in the next sections.

+## DX small config helm values in hcl-dx-deployment

+Please follow the steps to see the small-config-values.yaml in hcl-dx-deployment helm chart

+- Download the helm chart from flexnet or harbor

+- Unpack the tgz ( hcl-dx-deployment-XXX.tgz )

+- In the unpacked folder small-config-values.yaml can be seen in this structure hcl-dx-deployment/value-samples/small-config-values.yaml

 ## Customer Rendering Scenario details

 | Concurrent users      | Existing WCM pages | Existing DAM Content |